Texas sues to stop DACA

 The crux of the legal question is whether a president can carve an entire class of people out of danger of being deported under existing laws, and then grant them work permits entitling them to driver’s licenses and some taxpayer benefits.

-Mr. Obama himself had repeatedly said a president didn’t have that power — then reversed himself in June 2012, just as he was preparing to face voters for reelection.
+Mr. Obama himself had repeatedly said a president didn’t have that power — then reversed himself in June 2012, just as he was preparing to face voters for re-election.

 During the 2016 campaign Mr. Trump gave competing signals, saying he wanted to end DACA but also vowing to treat the Dreamers protected by the program with leniency.